dharmab/dharmab.github.io/_src/index.md

 play [Trench Crusade](https://trenchcrusade.com), with some [Warhammer 40k](https://www.games-workshop.com/en-US/Warhammer-40-000) mixed in.
 The painting side of the hobby is a nice way to relax in the evenings, listening to music and chilling out away from computers.
+I have a [website with my notes about the hobby and a few tiny apps](https://wartools.net).

 I'm also into the usual nerdy range of hobbies: video games, books and podcasts, comic books/manga/manhua, electronic music.